hypnoscope/let-s-code-an-indie-game/episode_30/README.md

-# Let's Code and Indie Game - Episode 28 - Another Room
+# Let's Code and Indie Game - Episode 28 - Room fixup

 ##  What's Covered

-In this episode we add a second room (with a fancy background) to our game.
+In this episode we make a few fixes based on adding a second room